hborlik/EV2-Engine/current_notes.md

 2. Interpret tiles as values that can appear in a given neighborhood
 3. Build adjacency matrix (neighborhoods and values)
-   1. associated weight for how often they appear in the input image

-Jan 17 thoughts: Volume based WFC for objects and their neighboring objects (classes of object).
+   1. associated weight for how often they appear in the input image Jan 17 thoughts: Volume based WFC for objects and their neighboring objects (classes of object).
 For interior or exterior scenes.
 Eg garbage cans and nearby garbage on the ground.
-WFC allows for probabilistic modeling.
+WFC allows for probabilistic/constrain driven modeling.
 Placement rules can drive orientation.
 Contributions would be WFC that can expand to accommodate objects with more positions that need to be evaluated.

 Notes about good papers:
 [example](https://ieeexplore-ieee-org.ezproxy.lib.calpoly.edu/stamp/stamp.jsp?tp=&arnumber=9709532)